IAMColumbia/gp2portfoliogame-CiarennHollis/src/BurnoutBuster/Devlog.md

 ## 14 April 2024 | 23:11
 ### Check In
  * So, I tried to implement the weapons having textures that can be drawn to the screen
- * I encapsulated the weapos like how the enemies and creature/player objects are encaslated so that the can interact in monogame
+ * I encapsulated the weapons like how the enemies and creature/player objects are encaslated so that the can interact in monogame
  * The weapons matches the way the enemies are structured.
 Everything funtionality-wise works the same way as it did before.
  * The issue I hit though is that I'm struggling to get the weapon to move with the player.
 The weapon draws to screen, but it won't follow the player
  * I tried having the player pass the weapon it's location for the weapon to use to set it's own position with, but the variable I use to pass the player's location with always ended up being 0 by the time the weapon's update runs.